proofzero/rollupid/docs/3id/console/index.md

 # Console

-[Console](https://passport.threeid.xyz) is where you can create a 3ID application.
+[Console](https://passport.threeid.xyz) is where you create and manage 3ID applications.

 ![Console Application Details](../img/console-app-details.png)